Nullable micro-optimizations, part one

 }

-The first thing to notice is that a nullable value type's ability to represent a "null" integer or decimal or whatever is not magical.2 A nullable value type is nothing more than an instance of the value type plus a bool saying whether it's null or not.
+The first thing to notice is that a nullable value type’s ability to represent a “null” integer or decimal or whatever is not magical.
+(Nullable value types are magical in other ways; for example, there’s no way to write your own struct that has the strange boxing behaviour of a nullable value type; an int? boxes to either an int or null, never to a boxed int?.
+But let’s not worry about these magical features today.)
+A nullable value type is nothing more than an instance of the value type plus a bool saying whether it’s null or not.

 If a variable of nullable value type is initialized with the default constructor then the hasValue field will be its default value, false, and the value field will be default(T).
 If it is initialized with the declared constructor then of course the hasValue field is true and the value field is any legal value, including possibly T's default value.
 Thus, the implementation of GetValueOrDefault() need not check the flag; if the flag is true then the value field is set correctly, and if it is false, then it is set to the default value of T.

 Looking at the code it should be clear that Value is almost certainly not faster than GetValueOrDefault() because obviously the former does exactly the same work as the latter in the success case, plus the additional work of the flag check.
-Moreover, because GetValueOrDefault() is so brain-dead simple, the jitter is highly likely to perform an inlining optimization.3 How the jitter chooses to inline or not is an implementation detail, but it is reasonable to assume that it is less likely to perform an inlining optimization on code that contains more than one "basic block"4 and explicitly throws.
+Moreover, because GetValueOrDefault() is so brain-dead simple, the jitter is highly likely to perform an inlining optimization.

 It should also be clear that though the relative performance difference might be large, the absolute difference is small.
 A call, field fetch, conditional jump and return in the typical case makes up the difference, and those things are each only nanoseconds.